The topology of Bott integrable fluids

-Taking the Taylor expansions of the functions $X_1,X_2,X_3$ and $A,B,C$, they all have a vanishing coefficient of order $0$.
-In particular, the combinations of the system \eqref{eq:system} yield functions that vanish at order two at least.
+Taking the Taylor expansion of the functions $X_1,X_2,X_3$ and $a,b,c$, they all have a vanishing coefficient of order $0$.
+In particular, the combinations of the system \eqref{eq:system} yield functions that vanish at least for orders $0$ and $1$.
 This contradicts the system of equations, since the right side does not vanish at order one.\\

 We deduce that $d\alpha|_p\neq 0$.
 However, we know that the vorticity $Y$ is determined by the equation